henryhobhouse/CV/README.md

 ## Experience

 #### Product Lead - Divido ( March 2019 - Current )
 Working with a team of 5 to deliver a new web app for all lenders or merchants who self finance their lending.
-We have moved to an apollo federated architecture written in Typescript that further enchances our DDD approach to modelling the businesses data into a single source of truth.
+We have moved to an apollo federated architecture written in Typescript that further enhances our DDD approach to modelling the businesses data into a single source of truth.
 We have also moved to a new design system that is the basis of our new UI library.

 #### Front End Engineer - Divido ( Aug 2018 - March 2019 )
 Working with Nextjs, React and graphql stack, worked within the team to deliver a new web app for all merchants to handle their finance applications.
-Notable achievments:
+Notable achievements:
 * Introduced and helped move entire front-end team to Typescript from Flow.
 Includes starting the work to move all types to the graphql layer so all web app's would have a single source of truth as a form of Domain Driven Design.
-* Build, independently, a new formatting library to allow for progmatic regionalistation for all currencies, dates, numbers and percentages.
+* Build, independently, a new formatting library to allow for programmatic localisation for all currencies, dates, numbers and percentages.
 * Successfully launched new Merchant portal web app, with theming and localisation (language and formatting) built in.
 * Promoted after 7 months to product lead of all Divido 'portals' (web-apps).

 #### Full Stack Developer - Rezonence ( Oct 2017 - Aug 2018 )
-Primarly working in Javascript (ES6+) , or its superset Typescript, working on data reporting pipelines and creating a new header bidding product to enable the companies primary advertising platform to work progamatically.
-Our team works in a fully agile enviroment, using TDD, utilising the Alassian suite.
+Primarily working in Javascript (ES6+) , or its superset Typescript, working on data reporting pipelines and creating a new header bidding product to enable the companies primary advertising platform to work programmatically.
+Our team works in a fully agile environment, using TDD, utilising the Alassian suite.
 We aim to have as near to 100% coverage for newly introduced code as possible.

 #### Product Manager - Amchara ( 2015 - 2017 )